-Appendix D: A Quick Reference Guide for the Customization Wizard his section is meant to be used as a quick reference guide while you are using the Customization Wizard.
+Appendix D: Customization Quick Reference Guide

+his section is meant to be used as a quick reference guide while you are using the Customization Wizard.
 This guide is by no means a complete list of every icon, symbol, link, comment, or drop-down menu that you will see.
 Instead, it references only those important functions that you will frequently use.
 For a complete reference to the Customization Wizard, see Section 2 Customizing the Subscriber Interface or the online help.